Returning to an Active Lifestyle After Serious Illness or Injury

 Slow is Fast

-This led to me pushing too hard too fast doing more harm than good, and honestly, slowing down my overall progress.
+This led to me pushing too hard, too fast, doing more harm than good, and honestly, slowing down my overall progress.
 As it is with most things in life, consistency always trumps intensity.

 Tune In

-For anyone without limitations or the need for slow and tactical reintegration, I would recommend finding a program that fits your needs and goals and sticking to it religiously, as long as you are recovering and feeling balanced.
+For anyone without limitations or the need for slow and tactical reintegration, I recommend finding a program that fits your needs and goals and sticking to it religiously, as long as you are recovering and feeling balanced.

 Be Realistic

 Dismiss these thoughts.
 Push them out of your head.
 Like I said earlier, validate yourself.
-You’re on your way back up and it’s unrealistic to be able to do what you were previously able to do.
+You’re on your way back up, and it’s unrealistic to be able to do what you were previously able to do.
 See your efforts through the lens of your current context.

 Celebrate the small victories: You worked out for 5 minutes?
 Great.
 You biked a mile?
 Incredible.
 Realize that every little thing you do is moving you in the right direction.
 A house is built one brick at a time.
 Focus your attention on the big picture, not just your current state.
 Realistic expectations set the stage for long-term success.